Stei-ITstudents/Book-Review-Platform/README.md

 ## Technologies Used

 - **Backend**: Go (Golang) for RESTful API
-- **Frontend**: Python Flask for rendering templates and handling user interactions
 - **Database**: MySQL for storing book and review data
 - **HTML/CSS/JavaScript**: For the frontend UI